Rengage-co/helm-charts-preprod/README.md

 ## Dependency Chart Configuration

-The `rengage-ce-depandency` chart allows customization of Redis and other system-level dependencies.
+The `rengage-ce-dependency` chart allows customization of Redis and other system-level dependencies.

 ---